Chandrakanth23/Epilepsy-Seizure-Detection/README.md

-This project implements an epilepsy seizure detection system using Random Forest (RF), Decision Tree (DT), and Gradient Boosting (GB) classifiers in MATLAB.
+This project implements an epilepsy seizure detection system using
+1. Random Forest and Gradient Boosting
+2. Decision Tree and Gradient Boosting classifiers in MATLAB.
 The goal is to analyze EEG signals and classify them as seizure or non-seizure events with high accuracy.

 Features:
 1. EEG Signal Processing: Reads EEG data, preprocesses it, and extracts relevant features.